balaji-k13/Android-Unique-Device-Id/README.md

 Android-Unique-Device-Id
 ========================

 Generation of Android Unique Device Id , to identify the App Installations.
+Found that the Popular Titanium Backup app also generated the same Unique Id.